remix-run/remix/examples/prisma/README.md

 ```

-Define your own models in [](prisma/schema.prisma)
+Define your own data models in [prisma/schema.prisma](prisma/schema.prisma)

-Once you've updated your data model, you can execute the changes against your database with the following command:
+Once you've updated your data models, you can execute the changes against your database with the following command:

 ```bash
 npx prisma db push